masverse/masverse-portal-docs/docs/services/certificate/certificate-service.md

 ```
 <br/>

-## Mint Certificate
+## Mint NFT

-Mint Certificate by contract_address and storing it in MasChain.
+Mint NFT by contract_address and storing it in MasChain.

 >**POST**